KSP-RO/RealismOverhaul/RealismOverhaul/Readme_RO.txt

 Very Highly Recommended:
 Kerbal Joint Reinforcement (v2.4.3)
-RemoteTech 2 by Remote Technologies Group (v1.4) [NOTE: If you want to send data back, you need this!]
+RemoteTech 2 by Remote Technologies Group (v1.4.1) [NOTE: If you want to send data back, you need this!]
-TAC Life Support by TaranisElsu (v0.9 PRE-RELEASE #4) TweakScale by Biotronic (v1.41)
+TAC Life Support by TaranisElsu (v0.10)
+TweakScale by Biotronic (v1.43)

 Recommended:
 CrossFeedEnabler by NathanKell (v2.2)